AndreiD/XHipster/README.md

 # XHipster to the rescue

-XHipster is a simple Spring Boot template that does pretty much what JHipster is doing, but in much less lines of code and with the idea of adding as little as possible in order to give you (the developer) choices in your own tools.
+XHipster is a simple Spring Boot template that does very little with much less lines of code giving you (the developer) choices for your own things.

 ## How to